Good Practice: When it Comes to Scope of Practice Do You Know Your Limits?

 In their practice, physical therapists do one or more of the following:

-- diagnose and treat dysfunction caused by a pain, injury, disease or condition in order to develop, maintain and maximize independence and prevent dysfunction,
+diagnose and treat dysfunction caused by a pain, injury, disease, or condition to develop, maintain, and maximize independence and prevent dysfunction,

 Restricted Activities and Supervision

 Whether or not an activity is within the scope of physiotherapy practice, a physiotherapist must only perform those activities that they are competent to perform.
 In addition to being competent in their performance, some restricted activities may only be completed after the physiotherapist has received authorization from Physiotherapy Alberta.

 If you are on the General Register and have developed your skills and competence, you may perform the following activities without additional authorization.

 Reducing a dislocation of a joint